eurostat/classification-lineage-visualiser/README.md

 - This ensures that the user always selects a valid concept.
 ### Retrieve Data Over the Years
 - The application starts with the original version, which is defined by a specific year.
 It then iterates over available years, querying data for each year to show the evolution of the concept.
+### Look Around for ID
+- Based on the version selected by the user, the application sets a reference year.
+- The application first looks ahead by incrementing the reference year and querying data for each subsequent year.
+- Then, it looks behind by decrementing the reference year (subtracting 1 each time) and querying data for each previous year.